Author Archives: Richie

 What Evidence Could Help Me Prove My Claim?

-• Photographs of the scene of the accident and any visible injuries
+• Photographs of the scene of the accident scene and any visible injuries.

-• A copy of the report made in the accident at work book
+• A copy of the report made in the work accident book regarding the incident.

 How Much Could I Claim If Injured Due To Unsafe Work Practices?